Nagaganesh21/DataScienceApps/cornwall_crime_map/readme.md

 ### Data Analysis
 - Download Cornwall crime data from [Police Data](https://data.police.uk/data/)
-- Clean, analyse and process the crime data.
-Write the relevant geo coordinates that can be used bu Google Maps API
+- Clean, analyse and process the crime data using [Jupyter Notebook]  Write the relevant geo coordinates that can be used bu Google Maps API

 ### Build Flask App
 - Use Flask, html and javascript to build a Flask Application